esrf-bliss/Lima-camera-eiger/doc/tango.rst

                                          - ave_size,
 					 - ave_time,
 					 - ave_speed
-Init			DevVoid 	DevVoid			Do not use
+resetHighVoltage        DevVoid         DevVoid                 For CdTe sensors only, switch off/on the high-voltage Init			DevVoid 	DevVoid			Do not use
 State			DevVoid		DevLong			Return the device state Status			DevVoid		DevString		Return the device state as a string